tucraig/opencv-tut/README.md

 cv2.destroyAllWindows()
 ```

-Now if you add the same processing technique as with image processing, you should have the following:
+Now if you add the same processing technique as with image processing into the while loop, you should have the following:
 ```
 import cv2
 import numpy as np